Health & Wellness

 Boston University Student Health Services at 881 Commonwealth Avenue is available for urgent care issues by appointment Monday through Friday, 8:30 am–4:30 pm (opens 10 am on Thursdays).
 Students must be accompanied by a program assistant when accessing services.

-There is a $25 fee for each visit, charged to your student account.
-If you receive blood work, you will need to provide your insurance information.
-If you receive immunizations, they will be billed to your student account.
+There is a $25 fee each time you visit SHS and there may be additional charges for medical supplies or immunizations.
+These charges will be billed to your student account.
+If you receive blood work, you will need to provide your insurance information as the laboratory will directly bill your insurance.

 In the case of an emergency or the need for medical care on weekends or weekdays after closing hours, you will be taken to a local hospital emergency room, accompanied by a program assistant.
 If you are not feeling well, you should inform the on-call program assistant immediately.